Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNXGVZ/sword-saint">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GJWUQ7129/burning-will">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After Natsu and the others took down Yoko, they meet Suzaku, a Dragon Slayer of<br>Diabolos, who has been summoned from Earthland to defeat Selene.
-Also known as Sword Saint,<br>Suzaku is a formidable foe and Fairy Tail is helpless against him.</p>
+<p align="center">Gajeel turns into a giant by Brandish's magic and fights the Wood Dragon God.
+Now<br>all that's left to defeat is the God Seed Aldoron.
+Natsu's fire burns Aldoron, who<br>has no respect for human lives as he regards them only as his food.</p>
 </td>
 </tr>
 </table>